 - Breakfast Croissant Sandwiches.
 Layer a fried egg with sausage or bacon on a flaky croissant for an appetizing and hearty breakfast.
 Don’t forget a slice of cheese for added yum!

 You just can’t go wrong serving eggs for breakfast.
-Eggs are high in protein which sustains energy throughout the day.
+Eggs are low-carb, yet high in protein which sustains energy throughout the day.
 Furthermore, they are loaded with nutrients like vitamin D, folate, riboflavin, and selenium.
 Eggs are also versatile and can be combined with a wide variety of ingredients to make a protein-packed meal.
+Serve with a side of hash browns or toast for a hearty morning meal.

 Switch up your rotation by incorporating some breakfast ideas from another country.
-For instance, try our Chilaquiles recipe from Mexico or Shakshuka, an Israeli dish.
+For instance, try our Chilaquiles recipe from Mexico or Shakshuka, an Israeli dish to add some flavor to the day.

 - Breakfast Quesadillas (see recipe below).
 A breakfast quesadilla is similar to a breakfast burrito, however it is easier to eat and has an added crunch to the outer shell.